 - One of my first veggie chilis, with all the good stuff

 It’s clear from this list that I have a problem taking a perfectly wonderful recipe and repeating it.
-No, I have to explore, making a different veggie chili every time the urge strikes (monthly).
+No, I have to explore, making a different veggie chili every time the urge strikes.
 So, when I was planning a “practice run” for my personal chef service, making four dinners in six hours, I couldn’t just pull a familiar recipe from the list above.
 I had to perform two hours of research to determine how I might streamline the ingredients and process to arrive at an easy, quick, but football party-worthy chili recipe.
 And folks, it was a success.
 Thanks to a little inspiration from the Pioneer Woman, I’ve finally arrived at a chili recipe that can be accurately described as both mouth watering and weeknight friendly.

 You might wonder what food blog universe I reside in, sharing chili recipes at the onset of spring.
 Isn’t this the time to be snapping endless pics of asparagus and talking incessantly about the impending rhubarb crop???
 Probably.
 And I love seasonal produce as much as the next food blogger, but I also adore comfort food all year.
 I’ll associate it with my upcoming 30th birthday, but I’m comfortable owning my cravings and admitting that I’ll never be a 5-day-a-week salad eater.
 Not gonna happen.

 As complicated as that might sound, I have confidence in your squash-tasting skills, and, even if you slightly overcook the summer squash, it’s not the end of the world.
-You really would have to cook the bejesus out of them in order to end up with disingtegrated vegetables.
-Sorry for that slight exaggeration.

 - 1 T vegetable oil